Rosenborg BK in European football: Matches

 The following is a complete list of matches played by Rosenborg in UEFA tournaments.
 It includes the season, tournament, the stage, the opponent club and its country, the date, the venue and the score, with Rosenborg's score noted first.
-It is up to date as of the end of 26 August 2021.
+It is up to date as of 28 August 2025.

 By club

 The following list shows statistics against opposing teams Rosenborg has played three or more matches against in UEFA tournaments.
 It shows the club and its country, games played (P), won (W), drawn (D) and lost (L), goals for (F) and against (A).
-Statistics are as of the end of the 2018–19 season.
+Statistics are as of 28th August 2025.
 The statistics include goals scored during extra time where applicable; in these games, the result given is the result at the end of extra time.